kliment-olechnovic/voronota/README.markdown

 ## Enabling OpenMP

-To enable the usage of OpenMP for parallel processing when building using C++ compiler directly, add "-fopenmp" option:
+To allow the usage of OpenMP when calling the "calculate-vertices-in-parallel" command, the "-fopenmp" flag needs to be set when building.

+When building using C++ compiler directly, just add "-fopenmp":

     g++ -O3 -fopenmp -o voronota $(find ./src/ -name '*.cpp')

-When generating a makefile with a "configure" script, OpenMP usage can be enabled by setting CXXFLAGS variable:
+When generating a makefile with the "configure" script, set the CXXFLAGS variable:

     ./configure CXXFLAGS="-O3 -fopenmp"
     make

-When using CMake, OpenMP usage can be enabled by setting CMAKE_CXX_FLAGS variable:
+When using CMake, set the CMAKE_CXX_FLAGS variable:

     cmake -DCMAKE_CXX_FLAGS="-fopenmp" ./
     make

 ## Enabling MPI

-To enable the usage of MPI for parallel processing, you can use mpic++ compiler wrapper.
-You also need to define "ENABLE_MPI" macro when buiding:
+To allow the usage of MPI when calling the "calculate-vertices-in-parallel" command, you can use mpic++ compiler wrapper and define "ENABLE_MPI" macro when buiding:

     mpic++ -O3 -DENABLE_MPI -o voronota ./$(find ./src/ -name '*.cpp')